 Made in Canada:

 Does Kate wear the “One Button” or the “Duchess” blazer?

 The answer is BOTH!
 The original style name was “One Button Blazer”.
 However, the company renamed it the “Duchess Blazer” after Kate wore it in 2011.
-Today, the style is widely referred to as “Duchess”.
+Today, the style is widely referred to as the “Duchess Blazer”.

 Where to buy Kate’s Smythe Duchess blazers:

 The company’s full name is Smythe Les Vestes.
 All of the Blazers are made in Canada.
 Smythe specialise in artful tailoring and achieving a great fit.

 When Kate wore the blue blazer back in 2016, Smythe released a statement saying:

 We design with a women like Catherine Middleton in mind: tailored and effortlessly chic.
 Needless to say we are delighted that Her Royal Highness has included Smythe in her first visit to Canada.